deta/space-docs/src/pages/docs/en/introduction/app-anatomy.md

 In addition to the compute provided by Micros, each app instance also has its own database called [Base](/docs/en/basics/data#base) and file store called [Drive](/docs/en/basics/drive#base).
 This data is sandboxed at the level of a single copy of the app; the data is separate from both other apps belonging to the same user and other users' copies of the same app.
 Nonetheless, the data is shared between all Micros inside a single copy of an app.

-As a Space app developer, you'll code your app slighly differently than you would on the '[public cloud](/docs/en/introduction/personal-cloud#the-public-cloud)'.
+As a Space app developer, you'll code your app slightly differently than you would on the '[public cloud](/docs/en/introduction/personal-cloud#the-public-cloud)'.
 The good news is you do not have to worry about data separation or user authentication & authorization.
-You will end up writing a lot less code; you can code your app as if it there is only one user, where auth 'just works'.
+You will end up writing a lot less code; you can code your app as if there is only one user, where auth 'just works'.

 ## Resource limits

-A single app can consist of up to five Micros and a unlimited number of Bases and Drives.
+A single app can consist of up to five Micros and an unlimited number of Bases and Drives.
 All these resources do not have to be created.
 Micros can be defined in your [Spacefile](/docs/en/reference/spacefile), while Bases and Drives can be created by your app during runtime.

-On the public cloud, as a developer, you would pay and take responsibility for the reasources 3rd party users consume through an app you wrote.
+On the public cloud, as a developer, you would pay and take responsibility for the resources 3rd party users consume through an app you wrote.
 On the personal cloud, this is completely different: the resources live with the users, so you need to worry about either.

 ## Developing and releasing your app

-During development you have access to a [Builder instance](/docs/en/basics/revisions#testing-changes) of your app.
-This instance gets continously updated with your latest changes as soon as you push them to Deta.
+During development, you have access to a [Builder instance](/docs/en/basics/revisions#testing-changes) of your app.
+This instance gets continuously updated with your latest changes as soon as you push them to Deta.
 You can use this instance in Deta Space before "releasing" it.

 On the personal cloud, Space apps are not "deployed" once, but they are "[released](/docs/en/basics/releases)".
 People can install releases of a Space app in their own Space.